solmazsm/Distance-Aware-Pruned-Graph/README.md

 4. **Query traversal variants:** Added ablation variants including pseudo traversal, collision-aware starts, anchor starts, and learned-anchor starts to isolate the effect of entry selection from graph construction.

-5. **Dynamic-search safety checks:** Added checks so traversal, construction, and candidate generation skip deleted nodes.
+5. **Search:** Added checks so traversal, construction, and candidate generation skip deleted nodes.
 Serialization support was also added for active/deleted flags and indexing time.

  ## Metrics